allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

   In the [ClearML web UI](../webapp/webapp_overview.md), the new model is listed under the **Models** tab of its project.
   You can also download the model file itself directly from the web UI.

-1. Register a new endpoint with the new model
+1. Register a new endpoint with the new model:

    ```bash
    clearml-serving --id <service_id> model add --engine sklearn --endpoint "test_model_sklearn" --preprocess "examples/sklearn/preprocess.py" --model-id <newly_created_model_id_here>
    ```